 Welcome

-Louisa Chase is a British artist and ecosomatic researcher.
-She emigrated to Aotearoa (New Zealand) in 2004 and lived there for 18 years, returning to the UK in 2022.
-She is currently based in rural Lincolnshire in the Fenlands, close to where she grew up.
+Louisa Chase is a British artist and researcher.
+In 2004, she emigrated to Aotearoa (New Zealand) and lived there for 18 years, returning to the UK in 2022.
+She is currently based in the Fenlands of rural Lincolnshire, where she grew up.

-Working across disciplines including walking, writing, ritual, movement, photography, foraging for natural materials and working with handmade plant and earth paints, she works intentionally with duration, cycles, and the many layers of the local.
+Louisa’s work almost always begins with walking and outdoor movement practice (loosely connected to ecosomatics), and develops from there to include writing, ritual, photography and working with handmade plant and earth paints.
+She works intentionally with duration, cycles, and the many layers of the local.

-Diagnosed with autism later in life, Louisa experiences the body-mind as a subtle receiver, a kind of antenna and fractal of the whole, picking up the visible and invisible, the tangible and intangible.
+Diagnosed with autism later in life, Louisa draws on her lived experience of the body-mind as a kind of sensory antenna; a fractal of the whole, tuning into the visible and invisible, the tangible and intangible.

 25th October 2024 to 25th January 2025